WA529 Scholarship Solutions

-What is a WA529 Scholarship Account (MSA)?
+What is a WA529 Scholarship Account?

 WA529 Scholarship Solutions is a comprehensive service offered by the Washington Education Savings Plans (WA529) that simplifies the administration of scholarship and Children’s Savings Account (CSA) programs through Washington’s GET and WA529 Invest plans.